JosueGauthier/grafana-borgia/README.md

 A Grafana instance to monitor a django application

+This installation guide allows you to monitor a django application with Prometheus and analyze its logs with Pormtail and Loki.

 > This installation is suitable for any Django application.
 Notes are added in the case of an installation for the Borgia application